bibak453/py_heart/README.md

 I think the **Nazo6B** are used either as file padding or Choice Jump Checking.
 Anyway they are helpful for debugging even if they do nothing.

+Implementation:
+For this simple choice management I think the best way would be to include the asking question block before the menu statement to invoke specific options.
+In the menu statement it should always involve jumping to diffrent blocks so that's not a problem.
+The hard part would be to correctly parse all the options.
+It would appear that most of the times a choice block only contain 1 Text statement. #TODO: Write a testcase for checking if that is true.

 # Handling "VariableChoice" Command

 (#TODO: Don't know how is this working yet.)